PaulRijnvos/TennisGame-Kata-Java/README.md

 We're making progress!!
 Only 1 rule left, the ALL_SCORES rule.
 But if we look at that carefully, up to the score of 3 it only differs from a normal running score by changing the " player2Score" to "All" if the scores are equal!
-So we can handle that as a special case in the RunningScoreRule:
+This we can handle that as a special case in the RunningScoreRule:
 ![Alt](images/TennisGame_RunningScoreRule_All_application.png "Title")

 Test...
 Red !!!

-Apparantly we, in case of a failure "I", got something wrong:
+Apparantly we, in case of a failure I, got something wrong:
 The RunningScoreRule shouldn't be applicable to scores of 3 aka "Forty" (btw why is that not "Fourty"??).
 Now the RunningScoreRule turns 3-3 into "Forty-All".
 Technically that should be ok.
 All be it that "the tennis world" prefer to call that "Deuce".